UviDTE-UviSpace/uvispace-documentation/camera.rst

 * **Avalon Camera**, available at `uvispace-camera-fpga/ip/camera_controller/ <https://github.com/UviDTE-UviSpace/uvispace-camera-fpga/tree/master/ip/camera_controller>`_.
 It contains registers to controls the Camera Config parameters and provoke a software reset of the video stream (currently not working properly).
 Accessed by the processor through a 32-bit Avalon Memory Mapped bus.
 The available camera parameters that can be currently controlled by this component are:

-    * *shutter_low*: this parameter affects to the exposure time of the sensor.
+    * *exposure*: this parameter corresponds to a parameter called *sutter width low* in the camera that affects the exposure time (time sensor is open integrating light).
+It is not the only parameter that affects exposure but once all other parameters in the camera are set this parameter can be used to adjust the exposure time and adjust the brightness of the image.
 The more exposure time the more light is captured by each pixel resulting in brighter images.

     * *start_row* and *start_column*: row and column of the first pixel of the image counting from the corner of the sensor.
 It permits to move the image window along the sensor area.